This document provides guidance on using the features of the Staging tool included with every WPMU DEV hosted site.

 Note that this is very different than the Reset Staging option above which pulls in a fresh copy of your existing live site.

-Click Reset to pop open a modal window where you’ll be prompted to enter your WPMU DEV password, and confirm the action.
+Click Reset to pop open a modal window and type RESET in the field provided.
+Then click Confirm and Reset to confirm the action.

 This reset will delete all files (including non-WordPress files) in the Staging directory of your staging site before the fresh re-install of WordPress.
 Unlike when resetting WP on your live site, a backup will not be created of your staging site.